Understand the 5 Most Important Points and 5 Benefits of FSA Accounts.

 - To avoid losing it, use it now or within the grace period if you have that option!

 - Based on estimates using data from the 2017 FSA and HSA Consumer Research conducted by VISA, more than $400 million is lost a year in FSA funds as most people (employees) either miss or forget their spending deadlines ().
 It’s your money — and it’s pre-tax.
 You should be using it!!

 For more than 30 million Americans who have a flexible spending account (FSA), December 31 is not just New Year’s Eve – it’s their last chance to spend their 2018 FSA dollars before they are forfeited to the “use-it-or-lose-it” rule.

 - The contributions made by your employer are not added to your income!

-- You can make the purchase for any member of your family.
+- You can purchase it for any member of your family.
 (Tax claimed dependents or spouse)

 - Did you know that you don’t need vision insurance to use your FSA dollars on prescription eyewear?
-And if you have a debit card attached to your FSA you can enter it at checkout so you won’t need to deal with submitting receipts or reimbursement paperwork.
-So as long as your card has Visa/MC logo on it you can use it anywhere those are accepted
+And if you have a debit card attached to your FSA, you can enter it at checkout, so you won’t need to deal with submitting receipts or reimbursement paperwork.
+So, as long as your card has the Visa/MC logo on it, you can use it anywhere those are accepted.

 - Use it before you lose it in most cases